AmanMalviya22/e-commerce-by-aman/README.md

-#E-Commerce API by Aman
+# E-Commerce API by Aman
 This is an e-commerce API that allows you to view products, update product quantities, and delete products.

+# Live url of api  https://e-commerce-api-by-aman.onrender.com/
+# step how to use it
+# type https://e-commerce-api-by-aman.onrender.com/product  in browser to see product list
+# type https://e-commerce-api-by-aman.onrender.com/{product id}/quantity/{enter the number u want to set }  to update product quantity.

-Setup Instructions
+# Setup Instructions
 Step 1: Clone the Repository
 Clone this repository to your local machine using Git: